Changissnz/my_career/README.md

 degree of connection to responsibilities regarding work restrictions, compensation, and long-term welfare.
-For example, a farmer in a remote village produces dairy products dairy products, but needs crop products from another farmer.
+For example, a farmer in a remote village produces dairy products, but needs crop products from another farmer.
 A contract is established between them that requires some monthly amount to be transported according to a schedule consensually agreed on.
 Through